OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000078.md

 PR - We haven't developed the existing website and it is inadequate for an open-source project.
 The task remains to develop a better website, but I think it should be on gh-pages, which is much more accessible, both to our current developers and those to come as we expand or go open-source.

 So let's make the purpose of this task to develop a better website on gh-pages.

+### Dev Con 2016 update

+PR - NWS has taken on this task.
+They will further develop the website using the gh-pages/GitHub/Jekyll/Markdown toolset.
+The website will be redesigned as agreed at the Dev Con 2016 Workshop.